universal-ctags/ctags/docs/man/ctags.1.rst

 -----------

 A tag is an index for a language object.
-The concept of a tag and related items in Exuberant-ctags are refined and extended in Universal-ctags.
+The concept of a tag and related items in Exuberant-ctags are refined and extended in Universal Ctags.

 A tag is categorized into **definition tags** or **reference tags**.
 In general, Exuberant-ctags only tags *definitions* of language objects: places where newly named language objects are introduced.
-Universal-ctags, on the other hand, can also tag *references* of language
+Universal Ctags, on the other hand, can also tag *references* of language
 objects: places where named language objects are used.
 However, support for generating reference tags is new and limited to specific areas of specific languages in the current version.